ScPo-CompEcon/Syllabus/README.md

 #### Homework

-### Sky's the Limit: Parallel Computing in the Cloud
+### Session: Sky's the Limit - Parallel Computing in the Cloud

 * Brief intro to parallel computing concepts
 * Parallel computing with julia